Toodyay, Western Australia: Old Toodyay, 1836–1860

 The Avon River valley in which Toodyay was to be located was discovered for the white settlers by Robert Dale in 1830, leading to further exploration by settlers including James Drummond, Francis Whitfield and Alexander Anderson.
 The first village of Toodyay was established in 1836, one of the earliest inland settlements in Western Australia.
 Drummond established his homestead Hawthornden a few kilometres to the north.

+The original townsite of Toodyay was determined in 1836.
+Following serious flooding in 1857 and 1859, the decision was made to transfer the town to the site of the Toodyay Convict Depot located approximately 5 km upstream.

-Newcastle, 1860-1910
+Newcastle, 1860–1910

 The original townsite was subject to flooding, which led to its abandonment in the 1850s, and a new townsite was established on higher ground 2 km upstream.
 This was proclaimed by Governor Arthur Kennedy on 1 October 1860 as Newcastle and the original settlement came to be referred to as Old Toodyay.
+The name "Newcastle" was derived from the Secretary of State for the Colonies, the Duke of Newcastle.
+The township of "Old" Toodyay continued to exist, although it ceased to expand.

 The Newcastle Gaol, in Clinton Street, completed in 1864, was in use as a state prison until 1909.
 It is now preserved as a heritage building and tourist attraction, the Old Gaol Museum.

 In 1870, a steam-driven flour mill, Connor's Mill, was built on Stirling Terrace by George Hasell.
 The mill was also used to generate electricity in the early twentieth century.
 Saved from demolition in the 1970s, and restored to demonstrate the milling process and machinery, the mill now forms the museum section of the Toodyay Visitor Centre.